 According to OSHA (Occupational Safety & Health Administration), about 30 million people are exposed to noise a year on the job, and it’s been one of the biggest concerns in the US for nearly 3 decades.
 In fact, there are quite a few high-noise environments where workers are exposed to harmful levels of noise.

 While we’re typically used to thinking of mining, power plants, and heavy vehicles as key environments, there are other jobs that can damage hearing as well.
 For example, if you operate a lawnmower, work at a nightclub, work at an airport on the ground, or even as a shooting range marshal, you’re exposing your ears to 107dB of noise—to as high as 140dB.

 Since hearing loss occurs at around 85dB, occupational hearing loss is proven to be the responsibility of the employer, it’s important to understand how it happens, the impact it has on workers—and your bottom line, and what you can do about it.

 There are a number of factors that impact hearing loss, and it’s important to understand the differences—especially when dealing with Worker’s Compensation Claims.
 There are two main types of hearing loss: conductive loss and sensory hearing loss.

-According to ASHA (American Speech-Language Hearing Association), Conductive Hearing Loss “occurs when sound is not conducted efficiently through the outer ear canal to the eardrum and the tiny bones (ossicles) of the middle ear.”
-This type of hearing loss isn’t caused by loud noise work environments, generally doesn’t occur on the job and can sometimes be corrected medically.
+According to ASHA (American Speech-Language-Hearing Association), Conductive Hearing Loss “occurs when sound is not conducted efficiently through the outer ear canal to the eardrum and the tiny bones (ossicles) of the middle ear.”
+This type of hearing loss isn’t caused by a loud noise in work environments, generally doesn’t occur on the job, and can sometimes be corrected medically.